 - Does not fit under a passenger seat or cannot be stowed in an overhead compartment;

 - Contains certain items that are only accepted with consent of the operator because of their weight, size or nature;

 - Delivered by a passenger on behalf of another person (carry-on or check-in baggage that is not his/her own property)

 Extra Items will be weighed as part of the maximum baggage allowance.
 Please note that excess baggage must be registered in advance.
-Extra Duffle bags, Cases, Boxes, Musical instruments, Sports equipment, etc. will be only accepted according EATC Air Transport Mission Order (ATMO) and if flight safety permits.
-In general they will be loaded as check-in baggage.
+Extra Duffle bags, Cases, Boxes, Musical instruments, Sports equipment, etc. will be only accepted according to EATC Air Transport Mission Order (ATMO) and if flight safety permits.
+In general, they will be loaded as check-in baggage.
 Baggage exceeding the allowances may be boarded only within the boundaries and limitations of the available load.

 (Metal) trunks and boxes are only allowed on strategic aircraft after coordination with and the issue of approval by EATC or dedicated national agency;